orggue/adidas-zaragoza/advanced-kubernetes/10_networking.md

 ----

 We also created a Config Map.
 This contains two sets of Configuration.
-The CNI configuration and the Flannel configuration.
+The CNI configuration and the flannel configuration.

 ```